scope-sh/evm-providers/README.md

 Contributions that add new providers and chains are very welcome!
 Please try to split up large changes into modular PRs, this will speed up the review process.

+We would also like to enable providing API keys to all providers that support it.
+Don't hesitate to open a PR that adds support for your favorite provider.

+Finally, we would like to extend the registry by supporting more features (e.g. WSS endpoints, RPC flavors, etc).
+Feel free to provide feedback on the ideal DX around that.

 ## Providers

 - Alchemy